olin-electric-motorsports/olin-electric-motorsports/README.md

 git config --global user.email 'your email here'
 ```

 3. Create the SSH Key \(essentially a super crazy passord\).
-When you’re prompted to "Enter a file in which to save the key," press Enter.
+When you’re prompted to "Enter a file in which to save the key," press `Enter`.
 This accepts the default file location.
 At the password prompt, hit `Enter` again.
 ```shell
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

 4. To see your SSH Key, run the following command.
-Copy the whole contents of the output to your clipboard.
+Copy the whole contents of the output to your clipboard (you won't be able to copy or paste in the terminal using ctrl+c and ctrl+v, instead use ctrl+shift+c and ctrl+shift+v or right-click to do it graphically).
 ```shell
 cat ~/.ssh/id_ed25519.pub
 ```

 5. In your github page, go to your profile \(Top Right\) > `settings` > `SSH and GPG Keys`.
-Title your key as "Olin Computer and paste in your SSH key.
+Click on the green `New SSH Key` button.
+Title your key as `Olin Computer` and paste in your SSH key.
+Finally, click the green `Add SSH Key` button.
 Nearly done!
-6. Test you ssh connection by using the command below.
+6. Test your ssh connection by using the command below.
 Type `yes` when prompted.
 You've done this step correctly if you see something along the lines of `Hi "username"!
 You've successfully authenticated, but GitHub does not provide shell access.`
 ```shell
 ssh -T git@github.com
 ```